benjaminwesson-okta/api/docs/endpoints/groups.md

 ]
 ```

-### Search Groups
+#### Search Groups

 Searches for groups by `name` in your organization.

-*Note: Paging and searching are currently mutually exclusive.
+> Paging and searching are currently mutually exclusive.
 You cannot page a query.
 The default limit for a query is `300` results.
-Query is intended for an auto-complete picker use case where users will refine their search string to constrain the results.*
+Query is intended for an auto-complete picker use case where users will refine their search string to constrain the results.

-*Note: Search currently performs a startsWith match but it should be considered an implementation detail and may change without notice in the future.
-Exact matches will always be returned before partial matches*
+> Search currently performs a startsWith match but it should be considered an implementation detail and may change without notice in the future.
+Exact matches will always be returned before partial matches

-#### Request
+##### Request

 ```sh
 curl -v -H "Authorization: SSWS yourtoken" \